 Below, you will find a list of the fee earners in our team, alongside information on their qualifications and particular areas of expertise.
 For further details, please click here to be taken to our Wills and Probate team page.

-Tony Brownlie is an Associate and Head of our Estate Administration team.
+Tony Brownlie is a Partner and Head of our Estate Administration team.
 He has particular expertise in matters relating to estate administration and probate work, together with associated matters like deeds of variation, estate planning and taxation.
 Before specialising in estate administration, Tony prepared Wills, trusts and Lasting Powers of Attorney for many years.
 After completing his degree, he studied for a Graduate Diploma in Law in Leeds, before going on to complete his Legal Practice Course at the College of Law in London, which he passed with a distinction.
 He is a member of STEP and achieved a distinction in the STEP Diploma in Trusts and Estates.

 Andrew Flannagan, Managing Partner and Head of Wills, Trusts and Probate, studied for his Law LLB degree at University, graduating in 1989.
 He completed the Law Society finals at the College of Law in Guildford.
 He qualified as a Solicitor in 1995 and has worked at Attwaters Jameson Hill since 1996.
 He has extensive experience in estate administration of all types, Will drafting, Powers of Attorney and tax planning.
 He became the firm’s Managing Partner in 2009.
 With over 20 years’ experience, he excels in assisting clients in all matters relating to this area of law.